iabin/Data-Structures-in-JAVA/README.md

 * GENERIC HASH
 * DJIKSTRA

+The data structures code is in src dir

 Besides the program generates a graphical representation of the data structures in SVG code

 Compile it with ant
 using ant build

 and execute it in the console with java -jar comand.
 <br/><br/>
 <i><b>Iabin.</b></i>